Epilepsy Functional Genomics Group

 • Generating iPSC-derived neuronal models (monolayer cultures and brain organoids)

-• 2-photon calcium imaging
+• High-content and 2-photon calcium imaging

-• High throughput in vitro cell screening
+• High-throughput in vitro cell screening

-• RNA sequencing
+• qPCR, RNA sequencing

 About our research